 Streamflow and Mountain-Front Recharge

-Streamflow gaging stations in and nearIWVGB are shown on the map in Figure 3-7.
+Streamflow gaging stations in and near the IWVGB are shown on the map in Figure 3-7.
 The USGS historically collected data at several tributaries.
 The stations were active in the 1960s and 1970s and have five to ten years of observations.
 The daily hydrograph at Ninemile Creek (USGS gage 10264878), which drains a 10.4-square mile area of the Sierra Nevada, is shown in Figure 3-9.
 Daily discharge at the gage was flashy and sporadic, with short peaks and zero flow between storms.
 In two years (1964 and 1968), flow was nearly zero for the entire year.

 Streamflow observations at Sand Canyon and Grapevine Canyon have been collected through a cooperative monitoring effort by IWVGA (Ribble and Haslebacher, 2000; Haslebacher, 2018).
-The gage at Sand Canyon has a drainage area of about 18 square miles.
+Sand Canyon has a drainage area of about 18 square miles.
 Flow is measured with a rectangular weir and datalogger, with records dating back to 1999.
 Annual gaged streamflow at Sand Canyon is given in Table 3-2 and ranges from 69 AFY to 3,783 AFY.
 The average annual streamflow is 647 AFY and the median is 209 AFY.
 Grapevine Canyon, with a drainage area of about 10 square miles, is gaged with a v-notch weir and datalogger, with records dating back to 1997.
-As shown in Table 3-2, annual flows at Grapevine Canyon range from 4 AF to 2,275 AF, with average annual streamflow of 237 AFY and a median of 90 AFY.
+As shown in Table 3-2, annual flows at Grapevine Canyon range from 4 AFY to 2,275 AFY, with average annual streamflow of 237 AFY and a median of 90 AFY.
 At both gages, flow during wet years, i.e. 1998 and 2005, skews the average toward high flows.

 Table 3-2.
 Annual Gaged Streamflow at Sand Canyon and Grapevine Canyon.